-- 4.31 Most users of price indexes require a continuous series of index numbers at specific time intervals.
+- 4.33 Most users of price indexes require a continuous series of index numbers at specific time intervals.
 There are two options for applying the above formulas when compiling a price index series. - (i) Select one period as the base and separately calculate the movement between that period and each required period.
-This is called a fixed base or direct index. - (ii) Calculate the period-to-period movements and chain these (i.e. calculate the movement from the first period to the second, the second to the third with the movement from the first period to the third obtained as the product of these two movements). - 4.32 The calculation of direct and chained indexes over three periods (0, 1, and 2) using observations on three items, is shown in Table 4.2.
-The procedures can be extended to cover many periods.
+This is called a fixed base or direct index. - (ii) Calculate the period-to-period movements and chain these (i.e. calculate the movement from the first period to the second, the second to the third with the movement from the first period to the third obtained as the product of these two movements).